udocker

 Step 2 - Get container images:

-- Pull containers from docker compatible repositories.
+- Pull containers from docker compatible repositories.:

-- udocker pull
+udocker pull

-- Load and save in docker and OCI formats.
+- Load and save in docker and OCI formats:

-- udocker save
+udocker loadudocker save

-- Import and export tarballs.
+- Import and export tarballs:

-- udocker export
+udocker importudocker export

 udocker in 4 steps - III